InfuseAI/primehub-site/website/versioned_docs/version-3.7/getting_started/prerequisites.md

   </div>
 </div>

+>For PrimeHub installation on **single node**, please visit [Install PrimeHub CE on Single Node](kubernetes_on_ubuntu_ce) or [Install PrimeHub EE on Single Node](kubernetes_on_ubuntu_machine) directly.

->Before installing PrimeHub, we need to provide a PrimeHub-ready-Kubernetes, which should contain following essentials.
-Make sure the cluster is ready for PrimeHub.
+> For PrimeHub installation on **multiple nodes**, please read the prerequisites thoroughly.
+Before installing PrimeHub, we need to provide a PrimeHub-ready-Kubernetes, which should contain following essentials.
+Make sure the cluster is ready for PrimeHub..

 ## Kubernetes Cluster (1.16+)